Enter your details then hit

 Step 5: Challenge the thoughts and predictions. find the evidence for and against them.

-Step 6: And then finally produce a more rational and functional thought and predictions.
+Step 6: Produce rational and functional thought and predictions.

 Every step of this strategy is vital.
 If you do any one of the steps incorrectly, the whole strategy collapses like a pack of dominoes.